mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 - **config.yaml**

 This file contains basic configuration for the whole workflow.
-Default configuration should fit most cases; you might want to check the `mark_duplicates` option (which removes duplicate reads with Picard MarkDuplicates) and set it to True or False, depending on your needs.
+Default configuration should fit most cases; you might want to check the following options:

-TODO: add realign indels option
+    - `mark_duplicates`: remove duplicate alignments with Picard MarkDuplicates.
+Default is `False`.
+    - `keep_orphans`: the first alignment round might leave some reads "orphan", *i.e.* their mate has been discarded.
+This can happen for two reasons: 1) the discarded read has so many sequencing errors it couldn't be properly mapped or 2) the discarded read maps *only* on the nuclear genome: this could mean that the whole read pair represents a nuclear region overlapping a NumtS (nuclear sequences of mitochondrial origin).
+Either case, you might want to discard these "orphan reads" since they could represent a source of error/noise for downstream analyses.
+Default is to keep them (`True`).
+    - `trimBam`: read aligners sometime struggle to properly align reads at their ends when they contain an indel or when they encompass low-complexity regions or homopolymeric stretches.
+Despite all the post-processing efforts we could implement (*e.g.* read re-alignment around indels), misalignments could still make it to the variant calling step and introduce noise (*e.g.* variants with very low heteroplasmy fraction which eat into the HF of a properly called variant).
+To prevent this, you can choose to "mask" (soft-clip) 10 nucleotides at each alignment end.
+Default is `True` (mask the alignment ends).
+Please note that, at the moment, the number of nts you can mask at each end (10) cannot be modified.

 - **cluster.yaml**

-TODO: add stuff
+If you are analysing huge datasets, it would be a good idea to run MToolBox-snakemake on a computing cluster.
+The file cluster.yaml contains settings for this scenario, which should work well as they are.

 A recap
 ^^^^^^^